 Testing for ochratoxin in the urine can be obtained at these labs.

-Urine testing should be 24 hour testing as the amount of toxin can change through-out the day.
+Urine testing is usually 24 hour testing or first urine of the day.

 PKU - Ochratoxin A Inhibits Phenylalanyl-tRNA Synthetase